claws/digestdb/doc/user/quickstart.rst

 Blobs
 -----

-This is why the BlobDB exists at all.
-BlobDB provides the developer with capabilities to put, get delete and query blobs.
+This is why the DigestDB exists at all.
+DigestDB provides the developer with capabilities to put, get delete and query blobs.

 To add a blob to the database use `put_data`: